andgordio/mockupless/docs/Courses/LayoutBasics/Style/colors.md

 # Colors

-There are four ways to specify color in CSS: by color name, as a hex value, as an RGB or as an HSL value.
+There are four ways to specify color in CSS: by a color name, as a hex value, as an RGB or an HSL value.

 ## Named colors

-CSS has a total of 140 named colors like `crimson` and `steelblue` that you can use anywhere a color value is expected.
+CSS has a number of named colors like `crimson` and `steelblue` that you can use anywhere a color value is expected.
 For example, these colors can be used for the `background-color` property:

 ```html {1,4,7}
 <div style="background-color: crimson;">